CLSPhila/ui-data-explorer/README.md

 This product uses the FRED® API but is not endorsed or certified by the Federal Reserve Bank of St. Louis.
 See the FRED API's terms of use: https://research.stlouisfed.org/docs/api/terms_of_use.html

+This project was originally created by [Michael Hollander](mailto:hollander@gmail.com) and [Community Legal Services](https://clsphila.org) in 2017.
+It has been updated and refreshed through a collaboration between [The Century Foundation](https://tcf.org), Community Legal Services, and Michael Hollander.

 ## Viewing the web app.

 You can explore the unemployment insurance data we've compiled though an interactive website with an array of charts and maps.

-You can view the app here: https://clsphila.shinyapps.io/ui-data-explorer/
+You can view the app here: https://tcf-ui-data.shinyapps.io/ui-data-explorer/

 ## Getting the data:

 You can download the data for your own analysis as well.

-Data is released here as a `parquet` file for use with R, python, and other programming languages. https://github.com/CLSPhila/ui-data-explorer/releases/tag/uiExplorerData
+Data is released here as a `parquet` file for use with R, python, and other programming languages. https://github.com/tcf-ui-data/ui-data-explorer/releases/tag/uiExplorerData

 You can also download the data as a collection of `csv` tables.
-You can use these tables in your favorite statistical package as well as Excel, LibreOffice Calc, or other spreadsheet app. https://github.com/CLSPhila/ui-data-explorer/releases/tag/uiExplorerCSV
+You can use these tables in your favorite statistical package as well as Excel, LibreOffice Calc, or other spreadsheet app. https://github.com/tcf-ui-data/ui-data-explorer/releases/tag/uiExplorerCSV

 ## Running locally and developing